 Admit it: Sometimes Mother’s Day can be a bit of a bummer.

-Once breakfast in bed is served, and gifts are given, kids are over the excitement of the day.
+Once you’ve eaten your fill of Mother’s Day brunch recipes, and you’ve given mom the perfect sentimental gift, kids are over the excitement of the day.
 And when that happens, it’s pretty much back to normal.

 Don’t get me wrong.
 I love a good Mother’s Day brunch.
 And if my kids help make it, the toast can be burnt to a crisp, and it will still taste wonderful.